Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations: Experiments

-We compared our model against the state-of-the-art results reported in \cite{hegde2018deep} on eight regression benchmarks.
-The datasets were tested with different flow time values ranging from 1 to 5.
+We also compared our model with the state-of-the-art results from \cite{hegde2018deep} on eight regression benchmarks.
+Each experiment used 90\%/10\% random training and testing splits, with 20 repetitions.
 For both Gaussian Process methods, we used the RBF kernel with ARD and 100 inducing points.
-Each experiment was repeated 20 times with random 90$\%$ / 10$\%$ training and test splits.
-During testing, we computed the predictive mean and variance for each sample generated from (\ref{forward}), and calculated the average summary statistics, including RMSE and Log Likelihood (LL) across these samples.
-The mean and standard error of RMSE values were reported in Table \ref{rmse}, while the mean and standard error of LL values were reported in the Table \ref{LL}.

-From Table \ref{rmse} and Table \ref{LL}, it is clear that our method outperforms previous methods on all eight datasets, with significant improvements observed on the boston, energy, concrete, and protein datasets.
-Our bolding strategy is aligned with the $T$ hyperparameter in DIFFGP.
-We also observed a similar trend to \cite{hegde2018deep}, where increasing the flow time can increase the model capacity without overfitting, consequently improving the model's generalization ability.
+During testing, we computed the predictive mean and variance for each sample generated from Equation (\ref{forward}) and calculated the average summary statistics, including RMSE and Log Likelihood (LL), across these samples.
+The mean and standard error of RMSE are reported in Table \ref{rmse}, while the mean and standard error of LL are in Table \ref{LL}.
+From Table \ref{rmse} and Table \ref{LL}, it is clear that our method outperforms previous methods on all eight datasets, with significant improvements observed on the Boston, Energy, Concrete, and Protein datasets.
+The data were tested with flow time values ranging from 1 to 5.
+We also observed a similar trend as \cite{hegde2018deep}, where increasing the flow time can increase the model capacity without overfitting, consequently improving the model's generalization ability.